arbems/API-Gateway-Ocelot-NET/README.md

-# API Gateway Ocelot NET
+# API Gateway Ocelot .NET
-API Gateway en .NET con Ocelot, exponer servicios a través del API Gateway utilizando esta potente herramienta de código abierto.
+Example of API Gateway in .NET with Ocelot.
+This example contains 3 microservices and an API gateway.
+Configuration and some of the Ocelot features such as authentication, authorization, caching, rate limiting, delegating handlers, etc.

 ## Tecnologías